umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 This Widget allows you to add an image to your site, select the size of the image, Caption The image and select the background and text color.

-This is like the ***Text Widget*** good if you want a an image out side of any of the other widgets that contain the ability to add images.
+This is like the ***Text Widget*** good if you want an image outside of any of the other widgets that contain the ability to add images.